Hendrix-CS/csci235/projects/Maps.md

 Write a program to drive your robot towards a target as follows:
 * At the start of the program, the robot should be placed several meters from the target, aimed in its general direction.
-* Once the program starts, the robot should use a groundline to drive towards the target.
+* Once the program starts, the robot should drive towards the target, either by using a groundline or a kmeans/knn classifier.
-* The robot should periodically (every few seconds) switch from using the groundline to using a **knn**/**kmeans** classifier to determine if it has reached the target.
+  * If using a groundline, the robot should periodically (every few seconds) switch from using the groundline to using a **knn**/**kmeans** classifier to determine if it has reached the target.
 If so, it should stop moving.
+  * If using a knn/kmeans classifier, there should be separate classifications for adjusting left, adjusting right, and recognizing the goal area.

 ### 1B: Multiple targets